RinatTr/Shreddit/README.md

 ## Minimum Viable Product
 Shreddit is a simplified, shredded-down clone of reddit, built using React and express.
 By the end of the production period, this app will, at a minimum, include the following features:

-* User sign up, login and delete account
+* User sign up, login and delete account.
-* User profile view
+* User profile view.
 * Posts: create, delete, save, hide and pin posts in subshreddits.
 * Following.
 * Comments.